 How to use Fortanix DSM for BYOK

 Fortanix DSM supports easy and secure exporting of keys through its APIs.
-Check out this knowledge base on how to use Fortanix DSM with cloud services providers for BYOK.
+Check out the knowledge base on how to use Fortanix DSM with cloud services providers for BYOK.